programming-skill-tests/front-end/README.md

 This repo has challenges related to Web UI development using UI frameworks like angular.

 ## Instructions
-Solve any 1 challenge with following checklist
+Solve any 1 challenge with following checklist of instructions
 1. Fork [this](https://github.com/programming-skill-tests/front-end) repo
 2. Develop the features shown in the workflow using [angular5](https://angular.io/guide/quickstart)
 3. Create [unit test](https://angular.io/guide/testing) cases to all the classes.